sven-hash/docs/docs/nym-simple-websocket-tutorial.md

 Lets go ahead and get ourselves a copy of the Nym Websocket Client (the orange boxes that we see in our initial [diagram](#what-are-we-building), to the right of the blue 'User Client' box).

-Go to [Nym's releases page](https://github.com/nymtech/nym/releases), find the latest Binaries release , expand the ▶ Assets section and click on the ❒ `nym-client` option.
+Go to [Nym's releases page](https://github.com/nymtech/nym/releases), find the latest Binaries release , expand the ▶ Assets section and click on the ❒ `nym-client` option (Ubuntu or macOS).

 Once we have this up and running, we can get to the real nitty gritty of connecting and executing of our websocket functionality.
 Make sure you place the `nym-client` in the 'Simple Mixnet Websocket' folder also known as the project 'root' folder.
 However. this can be put in any folder on your computer and it will still work with the following instruction!